ResearchComputing/Documentation/docs/gateways/OnDemand.md

 **_Important Notes:_**
 - Currently, this functionality is only available on Alpine.
 Once we update the operating system on Blanca, we will enable this functionality.
 - For users who want to utilize the command line version of R or run a script without RStudio, this can be done using Apptainer.
-Below we provide two methods that can be used once a user has access to a Alpine compute node:
+Below we provide two methods that can be used once a user has access to an Alpine compute node:
-    -  To utilize R in an interactive session you can execute the following command to start the container
+    -  To utilize R in an interactive session, you can execute the following command to start the container.
     ```
     apptainer shell --bind /projects,/scratch/alpine,$CURC_CONTAINER_DIR_OOD --overlay /projects/$USER/.rstudioserver/rstudio-server-4.2.2_overlay.img:ro $CURC_CONTAINER_DIR_OOD/rstudio-server-4.2.2.sif
     ```